stewcop23/science-bioethics/science-bioethics-questions.md

 For						   |      Against
 ---------------------|-----------------------------------
 The wide range of diseases it can treat  |The process of harvesting stem cells
-The idea that at the embryonic stage, some might not consider the cells as humans or babies yet.<br /> Therefore, harvesting the ES cells is better than having people get disease. | Cell are harvested from embryos
+The idea that at the embryonic stage, some might not consider the cells as humans or babies yet.
+Therefore, harvesting the ES cells is better than having people get disease. | Cell are harvested from embryos